Learning Geodesics of Geometric Shape Deformations From Images: Experimental Evaluation

+\textbf{Ablation Study.} We conduct an ablation study on 3D real brain MRIs to evaluate the influence of the number of integration steps ($\tau$) in the geodesic learning module on both registration accuracy and regularity.

+Please note that, our model GDN, when excluding the proposed GNO module and geodesic loss, is equivalent to the baseline LagoMorph.
+This serves as an ablation study to assess the contribution of the GNO and geodesic loss components.

 \paragraph*{Numerical scheme in GNO learning.} The numerical solution of the geodesic shooting equation (Eq.~\eqref{eq:epdiff}) that guides the learning of GNO is generated in real-time during the training process.
-In all experiments, we opt for a commonly employed Euler integrator to numerically solve this shooting equations~\citep{yang2017quicksilver,Wang_2020_CVPR,hinkle2018diffeomorphic,vialard2012diffeomorphic,beg2005computing}.
-Other advanced integrators such as Runge–Kutta can be easily applied.
-We set all integration steps as $10$, the smoothing parameters for the operator $K$ in Eq.~\eqref{eq:epdiff} as $\alpha=3.0, c=3.0$, the positive weighting parameter of registration as $\lambda=0.03$.
-The number of hidden layers in GNO is set as $T=4$.
+In all experiments, we opt for a commonly employed Euler integrator to numerically solve this shooting equation~\citep{yang2017quicksilver,Wang_2020_CVPR,hinkle2018diffeomorphic,vialard2012diffeomorphic,beg2005computing}.
+Other advanced integrators, such as Runge-Kutta, can be easily applied.